• About

 • Fresh lemon juice - Always use fresh lemon juice whenever possible.
 It makes a difference in the flavor, as bottled lemon juice contains preservatives.

 • Tahini - Also known as sesame paste, it provides the nutty flavor in this dressing.
+For more tahini recipes, try my pasta with tahini sauce, hummus, and roasted eggplant dip.

 • Diced tomatoes - You can use either fresh or canned diced tomatoes here.